 We acknowledge that we live and work on the traditional territory of the Neutral, Anishinaabeg and Haudenosaunee peoples.
 The University of Waterloo is situated on the Haldimand Tract, the land promised to the Six Nations that includes six miles on each side of the Grand River.

 Located in Waterloo, the Conrad School of Entrepreneurship and Business is a leader in entrepreneurship education, delivering a broad slate of undergraduate, graduate, and outreach programs which empower students to launch and lead the development of new ideas in both startup and corporate contexts.

 University of Waterloo Innovation at the Conrad School

-The Conrad School is a part of the Faculty of Engineering at the University of Waterloo, Canada’s most innovative university (Macleans).
+The Conrad School is a part of the Faculty of Engineering at the University of Waterloo.
 It was founded in 2002 by Howard Armitage, with the mission of supporting and expanding upon Waterloo’s culture of entrepreneurship.
 Our programs build upon Waterloo’s reputation for excellence in experiential education to create high-impact learning experiences.
-Our graduates are ambitious decision makers who can drive innovation and accelerate business success.
+Our graduates are ambitious decision-makers who can drive innovation and accelerate business success.

 Students enhance their undergraduate degree by joining Conrad School's entrepreneurship programs, experiences, and courses.

-Students commercialize their ideas as earn a Master's degree or complement their ;degree with graduate offerings.
+Students commercialize their ideas while earning a Master's degree or complement their degree with graduate offerings.